-Lansing, Michigan-based Survivor Strong founder Amanda Thomashow shares her story and how her organization is providing tools for prevention, support, and advocacy for survivors of sexual assault.
+Lansing, Michigan-based Survivor Strong founder Amanda Thomashow shares how her organization is providing tools for prevention, support, and advocacy for survivors of sexual assault.

 Amanda Thomashow finally felt supported by her community.
 As she exited the courtroom during the final days of litigation against serial rapist and child sex offender Larry Nassar, she saw members of the Firecracker Foundation, an organization dedicated to providing healing services for child abuse survivors.
 They were holding signs saying “We Believe You.”